sri-arjuna/ASPIRE/ReadMe.md

 Brief
 -----
-ASPIRE is a Python 3.3+ module that offers a line-based text user interface framework.
+ASPIRE is a Python 3.11+ module that offers an easy to use line-based text user interface framework.

 Detail
 ------